Salah injury update: Latest injury news on Liverpool star Mohamed Salah

 Latest update

-Speaking after the game, Jurgen Klopp confirmed that the injury is not ‘100 percent right’ and doesn’t seem as positive as Salah about the severity of the injury.
+Speaking after the game, Jurgen Klopp confirmed that Salah is not ‘100 percent right’ and he didn’t seem as optimistic as Salah was about the severity of the injury.

 “He thinks it is not serious but when Mohamed Salah is sitting you can see it is not 100 percent right.
 We have to see,” Klopp told BT Sport.
 “He thinks it’s from when he hit the ball and he got blocked and his foot got stretched.”